viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 I think that in all other cases, the proper digitization setup depends on the circumstances.
 You need to understand your task and your input signal.
 And you definitely have to do a lot of testing.
 There will be cases when it's beneficial to sample a low-frequency signal with a high XADC sample rate to use some kind of averaging or other digital signal processing algorithm (e.g., to reduce the noise component of the input signal).

+### Behavior of unipolar auxiliary input AAF of Cora Z7

 ## Calibration

 TODO